FiveRobots/zomato/README.md

 ### Further work

-* This demonstration implemnetation exposes details of an external API to the end user, and should ideally be proxied through a middleware service.
+* This demonstration implementation exposes details of an external API to the end user, and should ideally be proxied through a middleware service.
 This would also allow for caching of calls and aggregation of multiple feeds into a common data set, which could make more data avilable to the user.\
 Licencing terms and call limits for the external API service would need to be confirmed before implementation.\